golden-vcr/image-tools/README.md

 no case may simply have an `a` image showing the cassette.
 Scans of other relevant sides, included printed materials, etc., may be saved as `d`, `e`, and so on.

-The [`renumber.sh`](./renumber.sh) script allows us to quickly rename tape images en masse as we scan them.
+The [`renumber.py`](./renumber.py) script allows us to quickly rename tape images en masse as we scan them.
 To get started scanning:

 - Turn on your scanner, open the lid, and clean the glass if necessary.
 - Open NAPS2.
 - Open a file explorer window in the `scans` directory.
-- Open a bash shell in the root of this repo.
+- Open a shell in the root of this repo.

 Each image should be scanned with the tape pressed flush against both sides of the scanner as indicated by the registration mark.
 You can initiate a scan from NAPS2 by